Tyler Perry Reveals He Pays Hairstylists On His Productions $65/Hour; Shemar Moore’s Cornrow Wiglette Couldn’t Be Reached For Comment But THERE’S THIS

 Naturally, Twitter exploded with reactions to Tyler’s wig budget reveal that’s both shocking and not-very-shocking at all.

-As of right now, Tyler hasn’t responded to the responses but there’s at least THIS positive aspect, Tyler pays his people and despite detractors, TP Studios is BOOMING.
+As of right now, Tyler hasn’t responded to the chatter and probably won’t as he’s focused on his latest BET+ series.

-Remember Raquel Palmer, the aspiring actress who took out a Billboard to capture TP’s attention?
+His comments came amid promo for his buzzy new skripper series “All The Queen’s Men” which delves into the thrilling world of male exotic dancing in Atlanta.

-Despite the mega mogul urging people to “save their money for a better purpose”, he gave Raquel a shot and she’s starring in his new BET+ series “All The Queens Men.”
+Based on the popular book “Ladies Night” by Christian Keyes who also serves as a writer on the show, the hour-long drama centers around fierce businesswoman “Marilyn ‘Madam’ DeVille” [Eva Marcille] who’s at the top of her game in the nightclub industry with a band of trusted employees dedicated to keeping her on track.

 Comments